mattgif/sublitr-api/README.md

 * Main repo: https://github.com/mattgif/sublitr

 ## API documentation
-sublitr's API is secured using JSON web tokens (JWT) with Passport.js, and are fully tested with Mocha/Chai.
+sublitr's API is secured using JSON web tokens (JWT) with Passport.js, and is tested with Mocha/Chai.

 ### Auth endpoints